RobertBurrellDonkin/library-management-system/README.md

     * A low latency solution might have traded otherwise.

 ## Library Design
+* As the CAP Theorem neatly illustrates, the design of a concurrent solution requires trading off some qualities for others.
+Designs within the context of cloud based architectures also need to factor in concerns around **elasticity** (the ability to scale up and down to meet demand efficiently) and about the costs of **horizontal** (more instances) verses **vertical**
+  (more powerful instances).
+For the purpose of this exercise, we'll need to make some assumptions to make progress.
 * For a small library with a few books then a set or list.
 Let's assume that the library management system should support large numbers of books whilst providing an efficient find by unique attribute (ISBN).
 Based on a Map.